 Contents

 - 1. Introduction

 - 2. About our School

 - 3. School Ethos

 - 4. Staff List

 - 5. Attendance

 - 6. Parental Involvement/Parent Council

 - 7. The Curriculum

 - 8. Assessment and Tracking Progress

 - 9. Reporting

 - 10. Enrolment and Transitions (Change of school / Placing requests)

-- 11. Support for Pupils (Additional Support Needs)
+- 11. Support for Pupils

-- Getting it Right for every child

-- Enquire

-- Attachment Strategy

 - 12. School Improvement

 - 13. School Policies and Practical Information

-- 14. General Data Protection Regulation as supplemented by the Data Protection Act 2018 (GDPR)
+14. General Data Protection Regulation as supplemented by the Data Protection Act 2018 (GDPR)

+If you need this information in another language or format, please contact us to discuss how we can best meet your needs.
+Phone: 0303 123 1023 Email: education@southlanarkshire.gov.uk.

-Section 1: Introduction In Muiredge we work hard to ensure that all children are supported and encouraged to develop the skills and attributes which will allow them to reach their full potential now and in the future.
+Section 1: Introduction

+In Muiredge we work hard to ensure that all children are supported and encouraged to develop the skills and attributes which will allow them to reach their full potential now and in the future.
 I hope you find this handbook provides valuable information about our school.
 Partnership with parents/carers is central to achieving our aims and we look forward to working together with you to provide a rich and stimulating education for all our children.

-We are extremely fortunate to have a fantastic modern school building.
+We are extremely fortunate to have a fantastic school building.
 It is certainly a building of which we are very proud and are delighted to work and learn within.
 It mixes old and new extremely well and is a building that is fit for delivering education in the 21st century.

+The school has 13 classrooms, and our nursery class is housed within the school but has a separate entrance and secure outside area.

 Muiredge Primary School serves the area of Uddingston, most of our pupils stay in privately owned housing and have good access to local services and transport.
 There have been lots of new houses built in the local area and many new families choosing to reside in Uddingston and attend Muiredge.
 Many of our pupils come to the school as placing requests from out with our authority as we sit on the border of North Lanarkshire and Glasgow City Council.

-The school was refurbished and extended in 2015.
-Originally built in 1897, MPS has had a long and distinguished history within the community.
-The current roll of the school is 349 pupils.
-The building has 13 classrooms, a nursery, gym hall with a large stage, bistro dining area, Hive Nurture Room for HWB, sensory room, ICT suite, library area, MUGA pitch, climbing frame and a newly refurbished playground clubhouse.
+The school was refurbished and extended and we moved into our fantastic new building in August 2015.
+Originally built in 1897, MPS has had a long and distinguished history within the community, our school beautifully combines the old with the new.
+The current roll of the school is 349 pupils and we have a 48 nursery children.
+The building has 13 classrooms, a nursery, gym hall with a large stage, bistro dining area, Hive Nurture room for HWB, sensory room, ICT suite, library area, MUGA pitch, climbing frame and sandpit.
 We are part of the Uddingston Learning Community.

 Pupils, parents and staff worked together to create our school vision and associated values.
 Our aim is for everyone to 'Be the Best you Can Bee'.
 This vision statement has been fundamental in creating an environment where pupils, staff and the school community strive to improve learning and aim for the best.
 We want our learners to be Kind, Committed, Honest and Ambitious.

 Our teaching is based on the belief that all children can achieve.
 We set high expectations for our learners and are always looking to improve our approaches to teaching and learning to ensure learner engagement, attainment and achievement are high.